phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

 #### GitHub Exercises

+We highlight a few steps in [screenshots of these scenarios](https://github.com/phuse-org/phuse-scripts/blob/master/docs/guides/Git_workflow_screenshots.md).

   * Simple scenario: EXT.
 Collaborator suggests a change to an UNmodified file on "master"
     1. EXT.
 Collaborator:
       * ... forks the phuse-scripts repository